dotamirhosein/amiraref.github.io/content/blog/dotfiles.md

 mv ~/.vimrc ~/.dotfiles/vim/
 ```

-{% admonition(type="tip", title="Tip") %}
-the name of subdirectory can be anything you want, but it's better to use a related name to make the files structure more clear.
+{{ admonition(type="tip", title="Tip", text="the name of subdirectory can be anything you want, but it's better to use a related name to make the files structure more clear.") }}
-{% end %}

 You should consider that the **stow** will follow the same folder structure that is placed in home directory.
 For example the neovim's config folder that placed in `~/.config/nvim/` would be like : `~/.dotfiles/nvim/.config/nvim/`.